 3. Wrangell-St. Elias National Park

 At 13-million acres, Wrangell-St. Elias is the largest national park in the U.S. The park's main visitor center is located just off the Richardson Highway in Copper Center and there is a noteworthy park ranger outpost at the old Kennecott copper mine within the park.
 But here's our favorite tip for seeing this park: If you're coming to Alaska by commercial plane, try to sit on the right side of the aircraft (or, when you depart, sit on the left).
-The flightpath takes you right over the southern border of Wrangell-St. Elias and the views are sensational.
+The flight path typically takes you right over the southern border of Wrangell-St. Elias and the views are sensational.

 4. Katmai National Park